hacieda/dog.htb/README.md

 johncusack
 ```

+Both jobert and johncusack have home directories under /home, confirming that they are interactive users.
+Since we previously found a SQL database password in settings.php, it’s worth trying this password to connect to these accounts via SSH

+From the list of users, i think we should try connecting via SSH using the SQL password retrieved from settings.php

 ```
 Hexada@hexada ~/app/vrm/dog$ ssh jobert@dog.htb
 jobert@dog.htb's password:
 Permission denied, please try again. jobert@dog.htb's password:
 ```

+Now, let's try to connect via johncusack

 ```
 Hexada@hexada ~/app/vrm/dog$ ssh johncusack@10.10.11.58                                                   130 ↵